Planning a holiday to Europe in your caravan, trailer tent or fifth wheeler?

 What happens if the United Kingdom leaves the EU with a withdrawal agreement?

 It’s also likely that you can tow within the EU as you would normally, without the extra documentation mentioned above.
-However, until this is confirmed by the Government, we would still recommend requesting a Green Card and International Driving Permit (and where applicable register your caravan or fifth wheeler) as a precaution.
+However, until this is confirmed by the Government, we would still recommend requesting a Green Card for your tow car and caravan and an International Driving Permit (and where applicable register your caravan or fifth wheeler) as a precaution.

 What happens if the United Kingdom leaves the EU without a withdrawal agreement?